Nimoibra/Nimoibra/README.md

 ### 😄 Pronouns

 ### ⚡ Fun Fact
 When I'm not coding, you can find me experimenting with **new CSS animations** or **playing around with WebGL** to create interactive web experiences.
-I also enjoy contributing to the web development community by writing blogs and sharing tips and tricks on [your blog or social media].
+I also enjoy contributing to the web development community by writing blogs and sharing tips and tricks on [linkin & twitter].

 ---